ENCCS/cmake-workshop/content/cmake-syntax.rst

 .. typealong:: Loops in CMake

    In this typealong, we will show how to use |foreach| and lists in CMake.
+We will work from a :download:`scaffold project
+   <code/tarballs/03_loops-cxx.tar.bz2>`.

    The goal is to compile a library from a bunch of source files: some of them are to be compiled with ``-O3`` optimization level, while some others with ``-O2``.